r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 Empty and delete AWS Amplify, Amazon Cognito, Lambda, IAM, DynamoDB, API Gateway, CodeCommit, and CloudWatch.

+## Conclusion
+In this project, we walked through the process of creating a robust, scalable, and user-friendly serverless web application using various AWS services.
+By following these steps, we have built an application that can efficiently handle user requests for unicorn rides, demonstrating the power and flexibility of serverless architectures to provide a seamless and interactive user experience.
+Feel free to message me with code improvement suggestions.

 ## Acknowledgment

 This tutorial is adapted from the [Build a Serverless Web Application with AWS Lambda, Amazon API Gateway, AWS Amplify, Amazon DynamoDB, and Amazon Cognito](https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/) tutorial provided by Amazon Web Services.
 We extend our gratitude to AWS for providing this valuable resource, which served as the foundation for the Wild Rydes Serverless Web Application tutorial.